 As of April 1, 2017, bulls, when trichomonosis tested, will require both official individual ID AND a “Trichomonosis approved color-coded tag”.
 This tamper evident California trichomonosis tag is available to California trichomonosis approved veterinarians from the MWI Veterinary Supply Company (1-800-824-3703).
 The California trichomonosis tag program will follow the same year (September 1 to August 31) and color schedule (white for 2016-17, then cycling through orange, blue, yellow, green) as used by neighboring states.
 The tags are required to be removed and replaced with current year tags during the trichomonosis testing process.
 The individual official ID of each bull tested for trichomonosis must be recorded and accompany the trichomonosis sample to the laboratory.
 Trichomonosis approved tags are NOT official ID.

-Reminder: The 2022-2023 trichomonosis year begins September 1, 2022.
-Bulls tested through August 31, 2023 should receive an orange CA trichomonosis approved tag; bulls tested starting September 1, 2023 should receive an blue CA trichomonosis approved tag.
+Reminder: The 2023-2024 trichomonosis year begins September 1, 2023.
+Bulls tested through August 31, 2024 should receive a blue CA trichomonosis approved tag; bulls tested starting September 1, 2024 should receive a yellow CA trichomonosis approved tag.

 Additional information on use: